text goes here.

 - MEE’s Approach to Behavioral Health Communications – Flipping the Model (Right to Left)

-– Starting with the Receiver and the Worldview of the Receiver
+– Starting with the Receivers and Their Worldview

 – Understanding the Importance of Oral Communications Culture (OCC) to the Receiver